 On December 23, 1943, 126 Beacon was acquired from Annie Lamb by Emerson College, which combined ot with 128-130 Beacon which the College already owned.

-128 Beacon was built as the home of wool merchant and wholesale grocer Francis Cogswell Manning and his wife, Abby (Howard) Manning, on land with a 27 foot frontage he purchased from the Boston and Roxbury Mill Corporation on January 4, 1859.
+128 Beacon was built in 1859-1860 by Standish & Woodbury, masons, as the home of wool merchant and wholesale grocer Francis Cogswell Manning and his wife, Abby (Howard) Manning, on land with a 27 foot frontage he purchased from the Boston and Roxbury Mill Corporation on January 4, 1859.
 They previously had lived at 55 Chauncy.

 The Mannings’ three children — Francis Henry Manning, a wool dealer, Abby S. Manning, and Annie Faulkner Manning — lived with them.